iyxan23/sketchware-data/parsing/reading-project-data/reading-logic.md

  - Block containers

-   A block container is a container that contains blocks which implements an event / moreblock that is declared in the event container (for events) / moreblock / func container (for moreblocks) of the current activity.
-The event / moreblock which this container implements can be seen from its header's container info (`@ActivityName.{}`).
+   A block container is a container that contains blocks which implements an event / moreblock that is declared in the event container (for events) / func container (for moreblocks) of the current activity / screen.
+The event / moreblock which this container implements can be seen from its header's container info (`@ActivityName.java_{}`).

-   Simple words: An event container declares that an event exists, and this type of containers basically implements that event with block code and same goes for moreblocks.
+   Simple words: An block container implements an event / moreblock

 ### Variable container
 Variable container contains variables defined in the global scope.